Steve Longa

-Steven Longa (born September 29, 1994) is a former Cameroonian professional American football linebacker.
-He played football at Saddle Brook High School in Saddle Brook, New Jersey, where he earned All-State honors his senior year.
+Steven Longa (born September 29, 1994) is a Cameroonian-American former professional football linebacker who played for the Detroit Lions of the National Football League (NFL).
+He played high school football at Saddle Brook High School in Saddle Brook, New Jersey, where he earned All-State honors his senior year.
 He played college football at Rutgers, where he was a three-year letterman.
 In 2013, Longa was named a Freshman All-American after leading NCAA Division I in tackles by a freshman with 123.
-He was named Third Team All-Big Ten in 2015.
+He was named third-team All-Big Ten Conference in 2015.
 He started 37 games during his college career and recorded 342 tackles, which was the third most in school history.
-Longa forwent his final year of college eligibility to enter the 2016 NFL Draft.
+Longa forwent his final year of college eligibility to enter the 2016 NFL draft.
 After going undrafted, he signed with the Seattle Seahawks.
-He was released by the Seahawks before the start of the season and was then signed by the Detroit Lions.
+He was released by the Seahawks before the start of the 2016 season and was then signed by the Lions, with whom he played for until 2019.
+Longa was primarily a special teams player during his NFL career; 493 of his 561 careers snaps were on special teams.